"Every time Muggles have got anywhere near here all year, they've suddenly remembered urgent appointments and had to dash away...bless them."

 -- Arthur Weasley (GF8)

-The sheer numbers of wizards attending a Quidditch World Cup requires the building and magical maintenance of a huge stadium.
+A Quidditch World Cup stadium needs to be able to cope with the sheer numbers of wizards attending a Quidditch World Cup, and requires the building and magical maintenance of a huge Quidditch stadium.

 1809 Quidditch World Cup